Somalia–United States relations: Diplomatic missions

 Somalia maintains an embassy in Washington, D.C.
 Between July and December 2014, the diplomatic mission was led by Omar Abdirashid Ali Sharmarke, who served as Somalia's first Ambassador to the United States since 1991.
 As of April 2015, Fatuma Abdullahi Insaniya is the Ambassador of Somalia to the United States.
 The Somaliland region also has a Liaison Office in Washington, D.C.

 The US opened a Consulate-General in Mogadishu in 1957, the capital of the Trust Territory of Somaliland, a UN trusteeship under Italian administration.
 The consulate was upgraded to embassy status in July 1960, when the US recognized Somalia's independence and appointed an ambassador.
 It later closed down in January 1991, following the start of the civil war.
 The US also operated a consulate in Hargeisa in northwestern Somalia in the 1960s.
 In June 2014, in what she described as a gesture of the deepening relations between Washington and Mogadishu and faith in Somalia's stabilization efforts, U.S. Undersecretary of State Wendy Sherman announced that the United States would reopen its diplomatic mission in Mogadishu at an unspecified future date.
 In February 2015, U.S. President Barack Obama nominated Foreign Service veteran Katherine Simonds Dhanani to become the new Ambassador of the United States to Somalia.
 Dhanani later withdrew her nomination in May of the year, citing personal reasons.

 In May 2015, in recognition of the sociopolitical progress made in Somalia and its return to effective governance, US Secretary of State John Kerry announced a preliminary plan to reestablish the US embassy in Mogadishu.
 He indicated that although there was no set timetable for the premises' relaunch, the US government had immediately begun upgrading its diplomatic representation in the country.
 President of Somalia Hassan Sheikh Mohamud and Prime Minister Omar Abdirashid Ali Sharmarke also presented to Kerry the real estate deed for land reserved for the new US embassy compound.
 In November 2015, Somalia re-opened its embassy in Washington, DC.

 In December 2018, the United States reopened a "permanent diplomatic presence" in Mogadishu.
-The new mission will not be a full embassy and some diplomatic staff are expected to remain at the US Embassy in Nairobi, Kenya where the US Mission to Somalia is based.
-The current US Ambassador to Somalia is Larry Andre Jr.
+The new mission will not be a full embassy and some diplomatic staff are expected to remain at the US Embassy in Nairobi, Kenya where the U.S. Mission to Somalia is based.
+Larry Andre Jr served as U.S. ambassador to Somalia until May 2023.
+Richard H. Riley IV is current American ambassador to Somalia.